stevenmc1060/1task-onboarding/README.md

-# 1TaskAssistant Onboarding App
+# OneTaskAssistant Onboarding App

-A React/Vite application for user onboarding and account setup for 1TaskAssistant.
+A React/Vite application for user onboarding and account setup for OneTaskAssistant.

 ## Features